Colorado Buffaloes men's basketball: Individual talents lead the way

-Vandiver wasn't alone on the team though as he had guard Stevie Wise there to help lead the way.
+Vandiver wasn't alone on the team, though, as he had guard Stevie Wise there to help lead the way.
 Wise played 119 games for the Buffs, the fifth most in school history.
-He was known for being one of CU's all-time great 3 point specialists and he holds numerous CU shooting marks.
+He was known for being one of CU's all-time great 3-point specialists, and he has held numerous CU shooting marks.
 He finished his time as the number three scorer in school history and is still in the top 10 for assists in school history.
 Wise & Vandiver led the team on their run to the 1991 NIT Final Four.
-It was the school's first postseason appearance since 1969, and when it was said & done, they got to cut down the nets in front of a standing room only crowd at the Events Center before heading to the NIT Final Four in NYC where they ended up third.
+It was the school's first postseason appearance since 1969, and when it was said & done, they got to cut down the nets in front of a standing room only crowd at the Events Center before heading to the NIT Final Four in NYC, where they ended up third.

 The next player to make his mark on the record books was Donnie Boyce.
-The Illinois product spent four years at CU and when he left he was the school's all-time leading scorer with 1,995 points.
+The Illinois product spent four years at CU, and when he left, he was the school's all-time leading scorer with 1,995 points.
 He was the first Buff to lead the team in scoring all four years at CU, and only the second Buff to ever do it.
 While Boyce was lighting it up, the team struggled.
 It appeared that Boyce was finally going to get to play in a postseason tournament in 1995, but he broke his leg in the opening round of the Big Eight tournament against Oklahoma.
 The team went on to earn an NIT bid–their first postseason bid of any sort since 1969–but he was unable to play.